 The opportunity: The Digital Inclusion Fund will support local projects that provide computer access; make it easy to get online; help make the Internet relevant, exciting, and beneficial for new users; and increase people's digital skills.

-The Kansas City Digital Inclusion Fund is proud to receive support from key partners such as Google Fiber, Sprint Foundation, The Illig Family Foundation, Polsinelli, Global Prairie and JE Dunn.
-A brief presentation of the information outlined on this page can be found here.
+The Kansas City Digital Inclusion Fund is proud to receive support from key partners such as Google Fiber, Sprint Foundation, The Illig Family Foundation, Polsinelli, Global Prairie, JE Dunn, and the Kauffman Foundation.

 In 2013 the Kansas City Digital Inclusion Fund received 50 applications requesting approximately $1.8 million in total funding.
 The following organizations were awarded grants in 2013.